1. Help Center

 Don't forget to copy the derivation paths.
 When you view the public key for a specific account on a device, the current derivation path will be displayed beneath it.
 Derivation paths change every time you rotate a key and generate a new keyset in Casa; it’s important that you use the current path, otherwise the wrong addresses will be generated by your recovery wallet software.

-IMPORTANT: Your public keys are stored locally on your iOS or Android device.
-This means they can be accessed even if Casa’s infrastructure is unavailable, and even if your device does not have an active internet connection.
 To ensure you're able to log into your Casa app to access your public keys even if you’re offline, just be sure the "Clear Cache on Logout" option is DISABLED on your Settings tab.
 If Casa's system is down for maintenance, you may need to place your device into airplane mode to access Casa in this "offline" mode.

 Recovering funds without using Casa software or servers